CUCC Expo Surveying Handbook

 Taking the fix

-Once you have chosen your point, mark it in some way (could be a spit hole or a cairn, for example - we aren't supposed to use paint any more) and place the GPS on the point.
+Once you have chosen your point, mark it in some way (could be a spit hole or a cairn, for example - we don't use paint any more) and place the GPS on the point.
 Don't build a cairn, they don't last for decades and we have survey stations that provide permanent locations.
-Give the GPS device a couple of minutes to get a fairly good fix (the first figure reported may be quite a way out, but after a couple of minutes things should settle).
-Then mark the point as a waypoint.
-If you're feeling really keen, you can set it up for averaging, which gives a more accurate fix – some GPS receivers support this automatically, and with others you can just leave it recording a track log, then record another waypoint at the same place just before you leave so it's clear to someone examining the track log when you actually left.
-Averaging the readings like this is vital if you want an even vaguely accurate altitude reading.
+Give the GPS device a minute to get a fairly good fix (the first figure reported may be quite a way out is you have been moving).
+Then mark the point as a waypoint (dedicated GPS devices or GPS apps only).

-While the GPS is recording your location, you can do something useful (like rigging the cave, doing a surface survey from the GPS point to the marker spit, looking for other caves, or even having lunch!)
+While the GPS is averaging your location, you can do something useful (like rigging the cave, doing a surface survey from the GPS point to the marker spit, looking for other caves, or even having lunch!)
 Remember to stop the waypoint averaging before moving the unit or changing the display page.
 Take a photo of your GPS point showing at least one of your cave entrances too.

 We all use the same coordinate system WGS84 these days, so the extensive discussion on coordinate systems has been moved to a different page.
 If you are really interested you can read Olaf's articletoo.